 In order to transport crude oil production in Canada to sales markets, the Group is required to meet certain pipeline specifications.
-Heavy crude oil and bitumen is usually blended with a lighter hydrocarbon (commonly referred to as diluent) to increase its flow characteristics.
+Heavy crude oil and bitumen is usually blended with diluent to increase its flow characteristics.
 The cost of diluent is generally correlated to crude oil prices.
 A shortfall in the supply of diluent may cause its price to increase which would adversely affect the Group's financial position and cash flow.